MonashDataFluency/r-intro-2/docs/plotting.md

 ggsave("test.png", p)

-# This is an alternative methhod that works with "base R" plots as well:
+# This is an alternative method that works with "base R" plots as well:
 png("test.png")
 print(p)
 dev.off()